Nhost Authentication makes use of two types of tokens:

 https://hasura.io/jwt/claims are the same claims that are used by the GraphQL API to create permissions.
 The claims (

 x-hasura-*) are also called permission variables.
-It's possible to add custom permission variables.
+It's possible to add more permission variables to the access token.

 You can manually decode an access token using JWT.io.

-The token is cryptographically signed by Nhost Authentication, which means that all other Nhost services can trust the information in the token.
+The token is cryptographically signed by Nhost Auth, which means that all other Nhost services can trust the information in the token.